 George Formby Jr. (1904–61)

-(Mander and Mitchenson Theatre Collection, with permission)
+(Mander and Mitchenson Theatre Collection,

 One of the most popular entertainers in Britain during the 1930s and ’40s, and for several years Britain’s biggest box office film star, George Formby Jr. was the son of the great tubercular Music Hall artiste of the same name.
-The life and career of Wigan-born Formby have been exhaustively researched,1 and there has recently been a great outpouring of compact disc and DVD reissues of his recordings and films.
+The life and career of Wigan-born Formby have been exhaustively researched,1 and there has recently been a great outpouring of CD and DVD reissues of his recordings and films.
 For those who are unfamiliar with “The Lad from Wigan,” a great place to start is the website of the George Formby Society: http://www.georgeformby.co.uk.

 The first Fred Godfrey song that Formby recorded was A Lad From Lancashire, in October 1939 (Regal Zonophone MR-3206).
 Formby went on to record the following additional Godfrey songs: